5-1 The Game

 1. You begin the opening break with cue ball in hand behind the head string.
 You must:

-b. cause the cue ball to contact a ball and, after that contact, cause at least one object ball or the cue ball to contact a cushion.
+a. legally pocket a ball in your target pocket, orb. cause the cue ball to contact a ball and, after that contact, cause at least one object ball or the cue ball to contact a cushion.

 2. It is a foul if you do not meet the opening break requirements.